Cincinnati Black Musicians Have Made a Mark in American Music.

-Cincinnati Black Musicians
+Cincinnati and Southwest Ohio Black Musicians

 Bootsy Collins

-Rising to prominence with James Brown in the early 1970s, and later with Parliament-Funkadelic, Collins’s driving basslines and humorous vocals established him as one of the leading names in funk.
-He is a member of the Rock and Roll Hall of Fame, inducted in 1997 with 15 other members of Parliament-Funkadelic.
+William Earl “Bootsy” Collins is an American musician, singer, and songwriter from Cincinnati.
+He rose to prominence with James Brown in the early 1970s and later with Parliament-Funkadelic.
+Collins’s driving basslines and humorous vocals established him as one of the leading names in funk.
+He is a Rock and Roll Hall of Fame member, inducted in 1997 with 15 other members of Parliament-Funkadelic.

 Hi-Tek

-Tony Cottrell, better known as Hi-Tek, is an American rapper and record producer from Cincinnati, Ohio.
+Tony Cottrell, known as Hi-Tek, is an American rapper and record producer from Cincinnati, Ohio.
 He is best known for his work with Talib Kweli.
 His father is singer Willie Cottrell of the Willie Cottrell Band, whom Hi-Tek featured on his second album, Hi-Teknology.

 John Legend

-John Legend is a soulful singer, songwriter and pianist from Springfield, Ohio with millions of listeners worldwide.
+John Legend is a soulful singer, songwriter, and pianist from Springfield, Ohio, with millions of listeners worldwide.
 Overall, Legend has won 33 awards from 88 nominations:

-• In 2005, Legend received fifteen nominations and won two, including Best New Artist at the BET Awards and Best R&B Act at the MOBO Awards.
+- In 2005, Legend received fifteen nominations and won two, including Best New Artist at the BET Awards and Best R&B Act at the MOBO Awards.

-• In 2018 Legend became the first Black male to officially achieve an EGOT with his Emmy win for “Jesus Christ Superstar”.
+- In 2018, Legend became the first Black male to officially achieve an EGOT with his Emmy win for “Jesus Christ Superstar.”

 Mel Carter